Our Reason To Be...

 That was in 2012 and we haven’t looked back since, inspiring, motivating and supporting hundreds of young care leavers as they make their momentum.

-Anton has spent most of his career in operational roles in the commercial market, exiting his own sales and project management business in 2009 to pursue roles in the third sector.
-He then spent four years working in homelessness services, trying to motivate change in the most vulnerable to show that their past does not need to equal their future.
+Anton began his career in operational roles in the commercial market before founding a sales and project management business, which he exited in 2009 to pursue roles in the third sector.
+He subsequently spent four years working in homelessness services, establishing social enterprises before joining Drive Forward as Operations Director in 2014.
+After the sad passing of Drive Forward’s founder in 2021, the Board decided to put the charity under his leadership.
+Anton passionately believes in tackling social disadvantage and that peoples’ past does not need to equal their future.
 He is happiest when trying to track down that elusive gem in second-hand record stores.

 Rachel spent 13 years working within the corporate sector but was keen to use her persuasive nature to do something more rewarding.
 Interested in issues surrounding social equality and mobility, she was inspired to start a career in the charity sector.
 Since 2010 she has been a Programme Manager helping people at a disadvantage get into employment.
 Rachel is a huge fan of stand-up comedy and has an almost photographic memory for trivial historic facts.
 Although she has been known to take the odd Kickboxing, Zumba and tennis class she really is much happier in a pub with a roof terrace or log fire and a gin and tonic of an evening.